Where is South Ossetia and why does it want to join Russia?

 South Ossetia has previously said that it wants to join Russia, only to be shut down by Moscow.

-“I think there are a couple of reasons for that,” said Otarashvili.
+“I think there are a couple of reasons for that,” Otarashvili said.
 “One, Moscow is already de facto in charge of South Ossetia and overseeing all aspects of it.
 And two, an annexation … a big, formal annexation, would be yet another move that Moscow would make that would be frowned upon by the West.”

 This time, the Kremlin also played down South Ossetia’s suggestion.
 “We have not taken legal or any other measures,” Dmitry Peskov, a Kremlin spokesman, said to journalists Thursday, according to Reuters.
 “This concerns the choice of the South Ossetian people, which we respect.”